microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/multitenantorganization.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An object that represents an organization with more than one instance of Azure Active Directory (Azure AD).
+Defines an organization with more than one instance of Azure Active Directory (Azure AD).
 A multi-tenant organization enables multiple tenants to collaborate as a single entity.

 ## Methods
 |Method|Return type|Description|